Port of Apollo Bay

 rare not to see someone dangling a line off the wharf or breakwater, such is

 the popularity of fishing within the harbour.
-You can fish within designated
+Fishing is allowed within designated

-areas of the wharf and breakwaters as long as you have a Victorian recreational
+areas of the wharf and breakwaters as long as you hold a current Victorian Recreational

 sightseeing – The harbour is often abuzz with activity, particularly over